MaximeMoussi/Schedule/README.md

 - **UI and FeedbackLoop** : Switch this simple pratical UI to something nicer and more user friendly that will implement a **feedback loop**.
 - **Add Unit Test**
 - **Benchmark performance** : Observe the growth of the solving time in function of the size of the input (Number of workers, Number of shifts)
 - **New type of Optimizer** : BIP is not the only possible way to solve the problem in an exact manner (ex: CP).
-Also, **for larger problem** with more constraints and/or more workers excat approach will become untractable thus the implementation of **approximate algorithm** such as Grasp algorithm will ensure robustness of the pipeline.
+Also, **for larger problem** with more constraints and/or more workers exact approach will become untractable thus the implementation of **approximate algorithm** such as Grasp algorithm will ensure robustness of the pipeline.